-Engagement Blog is the official online blog platform of the Anthropology and Environment Society (AES).
-Engagement features first-hand accounts by anthropologists and other social scientists who bring an anthropological approach to understanding the pressing environmental issues of our time.
-It takes an expansive view of “engagement,” advancing discourse on topics including theory, ethnographic writing, activism, and collaboration.
-The Blog engages diverse publics, bringing scholarly ideas to audiences who might not otherwise read or access scholarly literature, including undergraduates, applied professionals, advocates, policy-makers, or others.
-The Engagement Blog seeks to create a space where scholars can publish provocative, serious, and experimental work without being burdened by jargon, conventional form and genre, or the excessive citation requirements of scientific journals..
+Engagement is the official blog of the Anthropology and Environment Society (AES), a section of the American Anthropological Association (AAA).
+It features first-hand accounts by anthropologists and other social scientists who bring an anthropological approach to understanding the pressing environmental issues of our time.
+The blog takes an expansive view of “engagement,” advancing discourse on topics including theory, ethnographic writing, activism, and collaboration.
+Engaging diverse publics, it aims to bring the latest scholarly research to audiences that might not otherwise read or access scholarly literature, including undergraduates, applied professionals, advocates, policy-makers, or others.
+Engagement seeks to create a space where scholars can publish provocative, serious, and experimental work without being burdened by jargon, conventional form and genre, or the excessive citation requirements of scientific journals.

 We welcome submissions on a wide variety of environmental issues – please see our Submissions page for more details.
 The blog is currently co-edited by Colin Hoag and Chitra Venkataramani.
 Learn more about our editorial team here.

 More about the image, from Janelle Marie Baker: